Tallong, New South Wales: Attractions

 The village is also home to one of the oldest surviving single-teacher schoolhouses in Australia at Tallong Public School.
 Moreover, it is home to the country campus of Santa Sabina College.

 Furthermore, the village is home to two lookouts on the plateau that makes up the Shoalhaven Gorge (a 1500 ft which looks over the drop to the Shoalhaven River) and Morton National Park.
 The lookouts are known as Badgerys Lookout and Longpoint Lookout.

-Tallong is home to the big apple and host to the award-winning annual "Apple Day" festival.
+Tallong is home to the big apple and host to the award-winning annual "Apple Day" festival although the festival was cancelled for 2024.

 There is also an annual Tallong Trail Ride in support of the Rural Fire Service.